Master Text-Based Video Editing with AI in Premiere Pro With This Workflow

 Bonus: Smart AI Features That Save Time

 Text-based editing is just the start.
-Here are a few productivity boosts you’ll unlock inside Cutback:
+Here are a few productivity boosts you’ll unlock inside Premiere Assistant:

 Zoom Effects: Highlight key moments by selecting text and applying animated zoom